iPDB -- Optimizing Semantic SQL Queries: Conclusion

-We introduced \dbname{}, an extension of SQL with inline LLM inference, enabling semantic queries directly within relational databases.
+We introduce \dbname{}, an extension of SQL with inline LLM inference, enabling semantic queries directly within relational databases.
 By unifying relational operations with LLM based semantic operators, \dbname{} enables semantic querying without external pipelines.
 We demonstrate a series of use case queries on how this integration offers a practical, declarative approach for combining traditional SQL with semantic data processing.
-The optimization introduce for logical planing and the execution of semantic operators shown 1000x performance improvement over the state-of-the-art in terms of latency, while maintaining correctness.
+The optimizations introduced for logical planning and the execution of semantic operators show up to \improvement{} over the state-of-the-art in terms of latency.